Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-9232 is a low severity vulnerability discovered in OpenSSL's HTTP client API functions, disclosed on September 30, 2025.
-The vulnerability affects OpenSSL versions 3.0.16, 3.1.8, 3.2.4, 3.3.3, 3.4.0, and 3.5.0, where an out-of-bounds read can occur when the 'no_proxy' environment variable is set and the host portion of the authority component of the HTTP URL is an IPv6 address (OpenSSL Advisory).
+CVE-2025-9232 is an out-of-bounds read vulnerability discovered in OpenSSL's HTTP client API, disclosed on September 30, 2025.
+The vulnerability affects OpenSSL versions 3.0.16, 3.1.8, 3.2.4, 3.3.3, 3.4.0, and 3.5.0, where an application using the OpenSSL HTTP client API functions may trigger an out-of-bounds read if the 'no_proxy' environment variable is set and the host portion of the authority component of the HTTP URL is an IPv6 address.
+The issue was discovered by Stanislav Fort from Aisle Research and has been assigned a Low severity rating (OpenSSL Advisory).

 Source: This report was generated using AI